Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/software-phase11-part01.md

 `[FILL HERE WITH LINK OF PR(s) YOU REVIEWED.]`

--   [ ] Your own PR is reviewed and approved by at least one other team.
+-   [ ] Your own PR is reviewed and approved by at least one other team

--   [ ] Your own PR is reviewed and approved by mentor (mentor 2).
+-   [ ] Your own PR is reviewed and approved by mentor (mentor 2)

--   [ ] Your own PR is reviewed and approved by manager (mentor 1).
+-   [ ] Your own PR is reviewed and approved by manager (mentor 1)

--   [ ] Your own PR is merged.
+-   [ ] Your own PR is merged